 These five are among my most beloved classic horror stories.
 Which is your favorite?

-Edgar Allen Poe’s The Tell-Tale Heart.
+Edgar Allan Poe’s The Tell-Tale Heart.
 The short yet dramatic, tension-filled tale of murder and madness inspired this Gothic valentine.

 Mary Shelley’s The Modern Prometheus, or Frankenstein, is a haunting story of creation, abandonment, vengeance, and tragedy – and it is my favorite horror novel.